 The following information will prepare you for your first day of work at NIST.

-DURING COVID: NIST is currently operating under a maximum telework policy.
-Working on-site is currently limited to mission-critical activities only.
-NIST will be conducting virtual orientation.
-You will be sent a separate e-mail that includes the date and time of your virtual orientation appointment .and instructions regarding how to attend the virtual session.
+ORIENTATION: NIST will be conducting virtual orientation.
+You will be sent a separate e-mail that includes the date and time of the virtual orientation and instructions regarding how to attend the virtual session.

 NIST is located on 325 Broadway, Boulder, CO.
 View a map of the NIST site and directions.